imagej/imagej.github.io/pages/Headless.md

 ## The `--headless` mode

+{% capture includecontent %} Historical note Headless support was originally a branch in [ImageJA](ImageJA "wikilink"); it worked by putting rewritten versions of three core ImageJ classes into a file called *headless.jar*, which was put into the class path *before* `ij.jar` so they would override ImageJ's versions.

+Nowadays, we use [Javassist](Javassist "wikilink") for run-time patching, through the {% include github org='imagej' repo='ij1-patcher' label='ImageJ' %} project. <span style="color: red">You do not need to
+do anything special to take advantage of this feature, except pass the `--headless` flag when launching ImageJ from the command line.</span>

+{% endcapture %}

+{% include sidebox-right content=includecontent %}

 [ImageJ2](ImageJ2 "wikilink") provides the capability to execute ImageJ plugins, macros and scripts in headless mode.
 This feature uses bytecode manipulation to patch ImageJ 1.x's behavior at runtime, making it